Hungary national football team: Current squad

-The following 25 players were called up for the international friendly match against Estonia and the UEFA Euro 2024 qualifying match against Bulgaria on 23 and 27 March 2023 respectively.
+The following players were called up for the 2026 FIFA World Cup qualification matches against Armenia and Republic of Ireland on 13 and 16 November 2025, respectively.

-Caps and goals updated as of 20 November 2022, after the match against Greece.
+Caps and goals updated as of 16 November 2025, after the match against Republic of Ireland.

 Recent call-ups

-The following players have been selected by Hungary in the past 12 months.
+The following players have also been selected by Hungary in the past twelve months.